 When a couple is considering divorce, there are usually a series of decisions that have to be made to ensure that the divorce process goes as smoothly as it can.
 Most often than not, divorcing couples are advised to seek the counsel of divorce attorney Scottsdale AZ to ensure that the case and individuals involved remain on the right side of the law.

-However, as part of the major decisions which needs to be made comes the issues relating to assets division, debt division, spousal support/alimony, child support and child custody issues alongside visitation rights.
+However, as part of the major decisions which need to be made come the issues relating to assets division, debt division, spousal support/alimony, child support and child custody issues alongside visitation rights.

-In some case, the couple may find themselves disagreeing over the demand for the divorce itself.
-In the event of a contested divorce, the judge will not require that the couple stay maries if one of the parties seeks to challenge the grounds upon which the divorce case in itself was filed.
+In some cases, the couple may find themselves disagreeing over the demand for the divorce itself.
+In the event of a contested divorce, the judge will not require that the couple stay married if one of the parties seeks to challenge the grounds upon which the divorce case in itself was filed.

 To better understand the differences between contested and uncontested divorce, read below:

 One of the greatest disparity between contested and uncontested divorce is the time taken to finalize the process.
 While uncontested divorces are generally shorter in the time frame, a contested divorce may drag out longer due to the lack of agreement between both parties with respect to some fundamental issues which will lead to the divorce pronouncement.
 The fact that an uncontested divorce does not require trial additionally shortens the time frame.